 Saving $25,000 for a down payment on a house in the next three years

-5. Educate yourself on financial best practices.
+5. Up your financial literacy and educate yourself on best practices.

 We love podcasts because they are a convenient and (usually) free way to get expert knowledge from leaders in the industry.
 Add some of these to your queue for a fresh perspective!